-Since the Covid 19 pandemic, most residency interviews went virtual to reduce the spread of Coronavirus.
-This was a quick transition from the in-person interviews, but medical graduates had to manage the switch and we empathize with them.
-This year residency interviews are going to be virtual again.
-As an education organization, we have had our hand in helping countless students with interview prep, and have provided our expertise to assist dozens of candidates to successfully get into medical residency.
+Since the start of the Covid-19 pandemic, most residency interviews went virtual.
+This was a quick transition from in-person interviews and medical graduates had to manage the switch.
+This year residency interviews are going to be mostly virtual again.
+As an educational organization, we have had our hand in helping countless students with interview prep, and have provided our expertise to assist dozens of candidates to successfully get into medical residency.

 Let’s break down the benefits and drawbacks of virtual interviews.

-The amount of money and expenditure that is needed for travel expenses to interview is overbearing for medical school graduates.
-So having to do the residency interview online, saves the interviewee, money.
-It was recorded that on average medical residency applicants spent a total of $2500 for travel and lodging.
+The amount of money and expenditure that is needed for travel expenses to interview is overbearing for most medical school graduates.
+The change to online residency interviews saves the interviewee money.
+On average medical residency applicants spent a total of $2500 for travel and lodging at in-person interviews.
 Preparing for a virtual interview involves the bare minimum: getting a ring light and good internet service.
 With just investing in those items a student spends a couple of hundred dollars.
 The cost savings are immediate, not to mention the time and stress saved by not traveling to each program's location.

-Having that one-on-one interview in person can give a medical graduate a sense of personal connection when applying to a residency.
-Not only do they “experience” the interview with a program director who has given them a chance to interview for the position, interviewee also get to interact with peers and future mentors with a dinner or social gathering.
+Having a one-on-one interview in person can give a medical graduate a sense of connection when applying for residency.
+Not only do they “experience” the interview with a program director, but interviewees may also get to interact with peers and future mentors at a dinner or social gathering.
 A virtual interview just isn’t the same.
-Virtually visiting the town where the residency is also is not the same as actually being there.
-And if you spend 3 to 5 years in residency you better like the town.
+Virtually visiting where the residency is is not the same as actually being there.
+If you're going to spend 3 to 5 years in residency, you had better like the town.